greg/objser/spec.md

      -------- -------- -------- -------- -------- =====

 where `map` is a `map`, `nil`, or a map with a specified value type.
 This makes it possible to specify separate key and value types for a map.

+## Implementation requirements

+- For each primitive, if there are multiple formats that can exactly represent its value, the one with the shortest length in bytes must be used.

+- All multi-byte integers and floating-point numbers are encoded with **little-endian** byte order.

+## Limitations

+- A single output file contains at most 2<sup>32</sup> indexed primitives.
+Hence, a serialisable object graph contains at most that many objects that are referenced by more than one object.

+- If required by language or platform limitations, implementations may impose the following limitations:
+    - Integer bounds may be restricted up to [0, 2<sup>32</sup> - 1] for unsigned integers and [-2<sup>32</sup>, 2<sup>32</sup> - 1] for signed integers; integers outside of decodable bounds must be decoded as a double-precision floating-point number, or single-precision if it provides the exact value or double-precision floating-point numbers are not supported
+    - If double-precision floating-point numbers are not supported, they must be truncated to single-precision on decoding
+    - String and array primitives may be restricted to a maximum length of at least 2<sup>32</sup> - 1 characters or constrained primitives, respectively
+    - Map primitives may be restricted to a maximum length of at least 2<sup>31</sup> - 1 key-value pairs

+    If implementation-imposed limitations cause a loss of precision, the implementation must notify the user of the decoder.
+If implementation-imposed limitations cause a failure to completely decode a string, array, or map, the entire decoding process must fail with a descriptive error.